proto-zero/budget-calculator/README.md

 ## TODO
 - sort the item cards by type
-- adjust price from pennies to dollars and decimals
+- adjust price from pennies to dollars and decimals.
+Divide by 100?
 - + Create layout for item cards
 - + Push state from item cards to outline
 - + Add the total price from each selected item card
 - + display the remaining balance
 - Fix lag in updating state
 - Change remaining budget colors
+- Must be able to lower the remaining budget by deselecting items